NassimOuannoughi/YtDlpGui/readme.md

 9. **Automated Builds and Testing:**
 Set up a CI/CD pipeline for automated builds and testing.

+10. **Question mark icon**
+Clicking on it shows an explanation of the field

+11. **Hide some options behind "Advanced parameters"** Clean the interface

+12. **Add option to download videos from playlist** Self-explanatory

 If you wish to contribute, please feel free to do so.

 ## License